aadil1715/Shopify-Backend-Challenge/README.md

 node -v

-2) If node is installed, Open the folder and type "npm run dev" in terminal.
+2) If node is installed, Open the folder and type "npm install" in the terminal to install the dependencies.

+3) type "npm run dev" in terminal.

-3) The app will start at localhost:5000
+4) The app will start at localhost:5000

 It has the features of basic CRUD.